-Technology is enabling multi-modal teaching, changing curricula, interdisciplinary studies and spawning rich forms of online collaboration.
+Technology is enabling multi-modal and multi-media teaching, changing curricula, interdisciplinary studies and spawning rich forms of online collaboration.
 According to an international 2008 survey published by the Economist, online-collaboration tools, software that supports individually paced learning, and learning-management systems are among the communications technologies most expected to improve academics over the next five years.